ibm-messaging/mq-dev-patterns/dotnet/README.md

 `./ibmmq_samples.exe put`

-NOTE:  If you're running the application on Mac, make sure to remove the `.exe` extension from the command when executing the application.
+**Running on Mac?** : If you're running the application on Mac, make sure to remove the `.exe` extension from the command when executing the application.

 If you're using Visual Studio Code every time you build the application, make sure to run it using the `dotnet run` command.
 This ensures that the latest changes are compiled and reflected in the running application.

 ## Put / Get